-1 Togress to date Not applicable Applicable but no action envisage Implementation ongoing Implementation completed as of July 2017 If "Not applicable" or "Applicable but justification t no action envisaged "has been selected, ple ease provide a brief If "Implementation ongoing" has been Draft in preparation, expected publ Draft published as of Final rule or legislation approved a Final rule (for part of the reform) in and will come into force If "Implementation ongoing" has been O Draft in preparation, expected publ O Draft published as of Final rule or legislation approved a a selected, please specify lication by on ease provide a brief
+1 rogress to date Not applicable Applicable but no action envisage Implementation ongoing Implementation completed as of d at the moment 01.07.2017 If "Not applicable" or "Applicable but justification t no action envisaged ." has been s elected, please provide a brief TC//T 1 1 .
+1 If "Implementation ongoing" has been • y O Draft in preparation, expected publ ication by O Draft published as of • Final rule or legislation approved a nd will come into force on Final rule (for part of the reform) in n force since J